ExecutivePro User Guide

 -

-displays a list of all employees whose salaries are greater than 1000 -
+filter pr > 1000displays a list of all employees whose salaries are greater than 1000

 Here are the steps to use this command: